 - Affiliated professor Ghent University – Conservation genetics

 - Associate researcher University of Antwerp

 - Board member Royal Belgian Society for Zoology

 - Scientific Advisor Eurasian Black Vulture EEP

-Most of my research centers around genetic variation (the prerequisite for evolutionary responses): its origin, reorganization, impact and maintenance in natural and ex-situ populations in an applied conservation context.
-I currently focus on unraveling how traditional genetics and genomics can enhance the success and sustainable of both in- andex-situ breeding programs.
+Most of my research centres around genetic variation (the prerequisite for evolutionary responses): its origin, reorganization, impact and maintenance in natural and ex-situ populations in an applied conservation context.
+I currently focus on unravelling how traditional genetics and genomics can enhance the success and sustainability of both in- andex-situ breeding programmes.
 As such I am particularly interested in: (i)resolving taxonomical uncertainties,(ii) genetic characterization and conservation of wild populations, (iii) the genetics behind reintroductions (iv) quantitative genetics and (v) short term adaptive processes.

 Later I enrolled in studies on morphological variability, adaptation and hybridization in cichlids and speciation within African rats and mice (Royal Belgian Institute for Natural Sciences - Belgium)

 In my current position I have a strong connection with the Centre for Research and Conservation’smolecular lab of Antwerp ZOO and Planckendael ZOO, a vivid environment were many different worlds meet (from wild populations over museum collections towards the ex-situ population or from single marker diagnostics to genomics).
 It’s this combination that enables us to tackle research questions that balance between pure fundamental and more applied research.
 Part of my current work involves translating new scientific insights to the broader public.